 During her career, Dr. Helton has taught more than 30 different courses at every level both online and on-ground.
 She sees teaching as a political act that reveals the structures of power in texts, in curriculum, in the discipline, and in the institution.
 Whether in Video Games and Gaming, Early American Literature, Children's and Young adult Literature, or Monsters in Literature and Film, she focuses on how metaphor and genre transform cultural ideas into texts that accept or resist conventions.
 She has won awards for teaching at UIS and NC State.

 As a servant leader, Dr. Helton has been dedicated to the improvement of curriculum on UIS' campus.
-She served as interim associate dean of the college, English Department chair, Director of First-Year Writing, Faculty Associate in both the dean's and provost's offices, Chair of the General Education Council, and Co-Chair of the General Education Review Committee.
+She served as interim associate dean of the College of Liberal Arts and Social Sciences, English Department chair, Director of First-Year Writing, Faculty Associate in both the dean's and provost's offices, Chair of the General Education Council, and Co-Chair of the General Education Review Committee.
 She has conducted many faculty development workshops, brought multiple speakers to campus, and led community discussions in the central Illinois region.
 She won the university's Spencer Award for service in 2020.